Optimizing Incomplete, Large-Scale and Sparse Multi-Graph Matching in Bioimaging: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the DFG grants number 498181230 and 539435352.
+This work was supported by the German Research Foundation projects 498181230 and 539435352.
 Authors further acknowledge facilities for high throughput calculations bwHPC of the state of Baden-Württemberg (DFG grant INST 35/1597-1 FUGG) as well as Center for Information Services and High Performance Computing (ZIH) at TU Dresden.